recordbreakersorg/brackets/team-canvas.md

 * **Strong Marketing Skills:** Alajemba possesses a deep understanding of economic and social concepts.
 * **Effective Communication:** Tandjou Wilfried has experience in advertising and outreach.
-* **Technical Expertise:** Engon Ken Morel has a strong foundation in development and backend programming.
+* **Technical Expertise:** ama has a strong foundation in development and backend programming.
 * **Competitive Experience:** Ngouajio Ange has participated in tech competitions.
 * **Leadership and Innovation:** Mballa Mekongo Armel excels in leadership, pitching, and innovation.